sparkflows/sparkflows-docs/docs/installation/authentication/sso/saml-pingid-configurations.rst

 .. note::  ''saml2.idp.metadata-url'' can be absolute idp.metadata-url which is accessible from application or saml-metadata.xml file path in conf folder.

+``saml2.idp.entityid`` should be the Issuer ID of Ping Id application.

 6. Configure Application Base URL

 ::